kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 This directory contains the definitions of each action in the migration DSL, in the form of a commented Yaml file.

-Specific topics are covered below
+Specific topics are covered below.

+*NB* For more examples of valid Yaml files describing migrations, have a look in the directory Tests/dsl/good

 ## Importing binary files